 Food, beverage and restaurant companies spend almost $14 billion per year on advertising in the United States.
-More than 80% of this advertising promotes fast food, sugary drinks, candy, and unhealthy snacks.
-Food advertising spending dwarfs the entire $1 billion budget for all chronic disease prevention and health promotion at the U.S. Centers for Disease Control and Prevention (CDC).
+More than 80% of this advertising promotes fast food, sugary drinks, candy, and unhealthy snacks, dwarfing the entire $1 billion budget for all chronic disease prevention and health promotion at the U.S. Centers for Disease Control and Prevention.
 Furthermore, food companies target children, teens and communities of color with marketing for their least healthy products.
-And this marketing undermines parents’ efforts to encourage healthy eating for their children and contributes to diet-related health disparities affecting communities of color.